Frequently Asked Questions

 Admissions:

-A deposit of 25% of your invoice total is required for all courses.
-Full payment may be required if you need a CAS to apply for a Tier 4 visa.
+A minimum deposit of 25% of your invoice total is required for all courses.
+Full payment may be required in advance for those applying for certain categories of visa.

-We will endeavour to issue your CAS within 48 hours of receiving both your signed offer and your deposit.
+We will endeavour to issue your visa support documents within 24 hours of receiving both your completed registration and your deposit payment.

 Visas:

-If you are refused a visa twice, and show us the letters of refusal, we will refund your full deposit, minus an administration fee of £50.
+If you are refused a visa twice, and show us the letters of refusal, we will refund your full deposit, minus any Registration and Visa Issuing Fees, and an administration fee of £100.

 Welfare: